Agent

 #2 Canva — Best Text to Image Tool for Fast Marketing Layouts

 Canva is a good fit if you already create social posts, presentations, ads, or simple logo graphics there.
 Its strength is not deep image experimentation, but how quickly you can place a generated visual into a design layout.
-I tested it with a social campaign prompt because that is where its convenience is most useful.
+That makes it most useful for campaign drafts where the image needs to support copy, spacing, and a finished design format.

 Pros: